The course program comprises the following:

 9.5 From Clinical Genetics and Genomics to Precision Medicine

-9.6 Genomics Data in the EHR and Other Information Systems
+9.6 Omics Data in the EHR and Other Information Systems

-The goal of the 10×10 International Course on Health Informatics is to train clinicians and others in informatics so they can be knowledgeable participants in IT implementations in their local settings.
+The goal of the AMIA 10×10 program is to train clinicians and others in informatics so they can be knowledgeable participants in IT implementations in their local settings.
 The 10×10 program alone will not make one a full-time professional in informatics (any more than a semester of medicine or nursing will make one a physician or nurse!).
 The program is being structured, however, to allow those who complete the course to carry the credits forward into other graduate programs in informatics.
 The details need to be arranged with each individual program.

-Since the course is an adaptation of the introductory course in the OHSU biomedical and health informatics educational program, those who complete the 10×10 course will be able to obtain credit for the course in the OHSU program.
+Since the course is an adaptation of the introductory course in the OHSU Health & Clinical Informatics Graduate Program, those who complete the 10×10 course will be able to obtain credit for the course in the OHSU program.
 This credit is taken by passing the optional final examination at the end of the 10×10 course.
-Upon enrolling in the OHSU Graduate Certificate or Master’s Degree program, students passing the final examination will be awarded three credits in the OHSU graduate program.
+Upon enrolling in the OHSU Graduate Certificate or Master of Science program, students passing the final examination will be awarded three credits in the OHSU graduate program.
 (OHSU is on an academic quarter system, with each quarter consisting of 11 weeks of instruction.
 A three-credit course is comparable to a course with three contact hours per week plus additional work for reading assignments, homework, and projects.)
 Most of OHSU’s informatics courses are taught on-campus and on-line, and each course is considered equivalent whether it is taught live or via distance.

-More details about the individual degree programs are available on the OHSU Department of Medical Informatics & Clinical Epidemiology Web site, but the following table provides an overview of the programs.
+More details about the individual certificate and degree programs are available on the OHSU Department of Medical Informatics & Clinical Epidemiology Web site, but the following table provides an overview of the programs.

 Program Name | Description | Admission Requirements | Graduation Requirements |